Start a new Safe Place program and begin giving the gifts of help and safety to youth in your area.

 - Assess the needs of the community in regard to runaway incidences, abuse and neglect allegations, existing outreach and education efforts, access to shelter services, and existing collaborations with businesses and community organizations.

 - Provide community leaders with data substantiating the need for Safe Place, how it will benefit the community, and data regarding the utilization of Safe Place in other communities.

 - Identify financial resources for the program.

-- Send a “letter of intent” and a program implementation plan to National Safe Place.
-Please contact the National Safe Place office for more information about this requirement.
+- Send a “letter of intent” and a program implementation plan to National Safe Place Network.
+Please contact the National Safe Place Network office for more information about this requirement.

-- The staff member(s) responsible for Safe Place implementation and coordination will be required to participate in a comprehensive National Safe Place training session.
+- The staff member(s) responsible for Safe Place implementation and coordination will be required to participate in a comprehensive Safe Place implementation training session.

-National Safe Place staff will provide on-going consultation during the implementation planning period and beyond.
+National Safe Place Network staff will provide on-going consultation during the implementation planning period and beyond.

 - Quality standardized Safe Place materials;

-- National Safe Place newsletters, electronic updates, and funding opportunities on a regular basis
+- National Safe Place Network newsletters, electronic updates, and funding opportunities on a regular basis

 - Legal protection of the Safe Place logo;

 - Advocacy efforts on behalf of disconnected youth in conjunction with National Safe Place Week and throughout the year

 - On-going training opportunities in pertinent areas of interest;